Flamur112/ld_preload_rootkit/README.md

 ## How It Works
 The rootkit uses the `LD_PRELOAD` environment variable to load a shared object (`.so` file) into a process's memory space.
 It overrides specific functions from the C standard library (`libc`) using `dlsym` to call the original implementation when necessary.

+## Disclaimer
+This project is intended for **educational and research purposes only**.
+I do not condone or support any illegal or unethical use of this rootkit.
+Use this responsibly, in compliance with applicable laws and ethical guidelines.

+By using this code, you agree to take full responsibility for any actions you perform with it.